dangeredwolf/XClientTransaction-ts/README.md

 # X-Client-Transaction-Id implementation in TypeScript

-Generates the X-Client-Transaction-Id header for account automation on Twitter.
+Generates the X-Client-Transaction-Id header for automating some Twitter GraphQL requests with accounts

 Technical readup by obfio on how to generate them: [Part 1](https://antibot.blog/posts/1741552025433), [2](https://antibot.blog/posts/1741552092462), [3](https://antibot.blog/posts/1741552163416)